 Mission and Vision

-“The University of Languages and International Studies (ULIS) is a prestigious research university in languages, linguistics, international studies and related social sciences and humanities.
+“The University of Languages and International Studies (ULIS) is a prestigious research – oriented university in language education, linguistics, international studies and related social sciences and humanities.
 Our mission is to contribute to the national development through the pursuit of excellence in education, research, and the provision of quality services relevant to social demands.
 We particularly value creativity, dynamics, honesty, responsibility, and capability to work and gain success in a multicultural and competitive globalizing world.”

-ULIS is originally known as the School of Foreign Languages, founded in 1955 at Vietnam Boarding School, presently located in Hai Ba Trung District, Hanoi.
+ULIS is originally known as the School of Foreign Languages, founded in 1955 at Vietnam Boarding School which is presently located in Hai Ba Trung District, Hanoi.
 After five decades of operation and development, ULIS has been recognized as the national leading center of foreign language teacher and specialist education.

 Foundation and Development

 In 1955, encountering the urgent demand of the national struggle for building and reuniting the country, the School of Foreign Languages was founded in the area of Vietnam Boarding School, currently situated in Hai Ba Trung District, Hanoi, with the mission of educating and training teachers and specialists in Russian and Chinese.